TechGeek3/Vibebox/README.md

 <hr>

 ## Prerequisites
-Install python from your system if not already installed from https://www.python.org/downloads/ and select it according to your system specifications.
+- Install python from your system if not already installed from https://www.python.org/downloads/ and select it according to your system specifications.
+- TMDB API
 <hr>

 ## Getting Started - Installation